To Cleanse or Not to Cleanse?

 A time to juice

-People often begin a cleanse to kick off health-related New Year’s resolutions or to flush impurities from their bodies, says Allen.
+People often begin a cleanse to kick off health-related New Year’s resolutions, says Brancato.
+She believes it’s effective as a shortterm plan, no longer than a week.

 Ehlert-Mercer, who has authored several studies on cleanses, also believes juice fasts are a good way to rid allergens from the body.